Superjisan/angular-fbbirthday/README.md

 # Jisan's Facebook Birthday App

-This app is hosted at [this link](http://fb-birthday.herokuapp.com) It is aan app that lets you see your facebook friends' birthdays and send direct messages to them using XMPP/Facebook's chat platform.
+This app is hosted at [this link](http://fb-birthday.herokuapp.com).
+It is an app that lets you see your facebook friends' birthdays and send direct messages to them using XMPP/Facebook's chat platform.

 You can also schedule birthday messages at a later time.